imccausl/osXFCE/README.md

 - Window controls that are closer to one-another
 - A subtle gradient on gtk title and headerbars
 - Rounded corners on bottom of menu (requires a capable window manager for optimal display)
-- A corresponding Plank theme that more closely resembled the macOS Sierra dock
+- A corresponding Plank theme that more closely resembles the macOS Sierra dock

 ---
 Screenshot